 Francine Aguillion - A Swedish-British model with a promiscuous persona but in reality is an intelligent girl trying to break away from the norm of being the "sexy" girl.
 She is selected to play the "Ice Queen".
 (Think Alicia Vikander and Gigi Hadid mixed together, personality wise.)

 Caleb Frost - An average looking American studying in England with bright enthusiasm for appearing in film despite having no experience with stage.

 Neville Beckman - A college professor with years and years of mythology and religious experience under his belt and pessimistic with Carver's talent and vision for the film.
 (Selected to play "The Wizard")

 Nancy Wright - A young college freshman girl with a tomboy attitude and a perpetual sense of humor after trying to cope with depression.
 Selected for the "sidekick" because of Carver wanting an "Arya-style character".

 Valentine Grimes - A veteran American filmmaker competing with Carver based on VFX and story with a narcissistic attitude.

 Teresa Stewart - A businesswoman investing in Carver's film and the only close friend he has in his life.
 It is revealed later on that she used to date him back in the high school days before he turned to film.

-10 years earlier 10 years later 80s action Adaptation adventure Animation Based on Animated Series based on book based on comic based on comic book based on tv series Based on video game batman biopic Book comedy comic adaptation comic book crime Crossover DC DC Comics Disney drama family fantasy History horror Idea-for-TV kids Live Action martial arts Marvel Marvel Comics Musical mystery reboot remake romance Sci Fi sci-fi science fiction scifi Sequel Superhero supervillain suspense teens thriller videogame adaptation war western
+10 years earlier 10 years later 80s action Adaptation adventure Animation Based on Animated Series based on book based on comic based on comic book based on tv series Based on video game batman biopic Book comedy comic adaptation comic book crime Crossover DC DC Comics Disney drama epic family fantasy History horror Idea-for-TV kids Live Action live-action martial arts Marvel Marvel Comics Musical mystery reboot remake romance Sci Fi sci-fi science fiction scifi Sequel Superhero supervillain suspense teens thriller videogame adaptation war western